google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-buildtools.markdown

 If you prefer, you can add a [Sublime package to do the auto-prefixing]({{site.baseurl}}/fundamentals/tools/setup/editor.html#autoprefixer) for you.

-### Never Leave Your Text Editor with Live Reloading
+### Never leave your text editor with live reloading

 Live reloading updates your site in your browser each time your make a change.
 After using it once, you won't be able to live without it.